 How long do Christmas trees last?
-Plus, experts reveal which tree to choose and how to keep it looking fresh
+Experts reveal all, plus how to keep it looking fresh

 We asked the experts how long Christmas trees last and their advice on how to prolong its life during the festive season

-Knowing how long Christmas trees last will help you select the right one and ensure it stays fresh and festive throughout the season.
-The festive period always comes around faster than we imagine it will and with a matter of months until we'll be putting up the tree, a bit of forward planning could help the whole thing run more smoothly.
+Knowing how long Christmas trees last will help you select the right one and ensure it stays fresh and festive throughout the holidays.

 Most real Christmas trees only last around four to six weeks, but picking the best one - and avoiding the common pitfalls when it comes to keeping a Christmas tree alive can help it go the distance.